bschorchit/consensys-bootcamp-final-project/README.md

 For that, it deploys 3 smart contracts that autonomously enforce Nagoya Protocol compliance following a simplified version of the brazilian national biodiversity law specification.
 1. `ProductToken` - The first one is a ERC-721 that allows for the creation of NFTs that represent the real life products manufactured by companies.
 At the moment of creation, the creator needs to specify wether the product has natural ingredients (is biodiversity based) or no.
 2. `ProductStore` - The second one is a marketplace where such products (NFTs) can be sold and bought.
 For every sale made, the marketplace checks if the product is biodiversity based and then, if it's, it autonomously sends 1% of the product owner's revenue to a biodiversity fund.
-It also takes another 1% of the product owner's revenue for the contract owner, because well... no marketplace is for free.:stuck_out_tongue_winking_eye:
+It also takes another 1% of the product owner's revenue for the contract owner, just because well... marketplaces usually never operate for free.:stuck_out_tongue_winking_eye:
 3. `MultiSigBioFund` - Finally, the third one is a biodiversity fund, represented by a simple multisignature wallet that decides how to spend the funds it receives in a transparent and auditable manner.